 Risk management failures are often depicted as the result of unfortunate events, reckless behavior or bad judgment.
-But a deeper analysis shows that many risks are due to systemic problems that could have been addressed with a more proactive and ongoing enterprise risk management program.
+But a deeper analysis shows that many risks are due to systemic problems that could have been addressed with a more proactive and ongoing enterprise risk management (ERM) program.
 Here are nine common risk management failures to avoid.

 1. Poor governance